jereme-yang/os-bot/README.md

 # OsBot

 **OsBot** is a Discord bot designed to streamline Office Hours (OH) queue management.
-It automates nickname assignment and removal for students joining or leaving the queue, making the process faster and more efficient for both students and TAs.
+It automates nickname assignment and removal for students joining or leaving the queue, streamlining the process for both students and TAs.

 ## Features

-- Automatically updates student nicknames to indicate queue order (the first person in OH-Queue will always be \[1]
+- Automatically updates student nicknames to indicate queue order. makes it easier to know how many people in queue
-- Clears nicknames once a student is helped
+- Clears nicknames once a student is helped.
+No more random numbers
 - Built with [Elixir](https://elixir-lang.org/) and [Nostrum](https://github.com/Kraigie/nostrum)

 ## Installation